10 Reasons You Should Drive the Blue Ridge Parkway This Fall

 Hampton Inn & Suites Boone – Budget/Moderate

 Located centrally in Boone, the Hampton Inn & Suites have excellent reviews for their cleanliness.
 They offer an indoor pool and rooms that offer a terrace.
-Their property is also located within close proximity to the Blue Ridge Parkway
+Their property is also located within close proximity to the Blue Ridge Parkway.

 Courtyard by Marriott Boone – Budget

 Also located centrally in Boone, the Courtyard Marriot is just 5 minutes from Appalachian State College and very close to food.
-They offer a fitness center, jacuzzi, business room, and have a bistro bar for breakfast and diner.
+They offer a fitness center, jacuzzi, business room, and have a bistro bar for breakfast and dinner.
 This location is also relatively close to the Blue Ridge Parkway.

 I have stayed at La Quinta by Wyndham Boone twice, which would be another budget option.
-Our first stay was fine, however, we found our room to be pretty dirty our second stay and won’t be going back.
+Our first stay was fine, however, we found our room to be pretty dirty on our second stay and won’t be going back.